Skip to content

 • Betoniarka Factory in Sanski forced most detainees to sleep sitting upright, as there was no room to lie down

-Other evidence before the Trial Chamber suggests that Bosnian Muslim and/or Bosnian Croat detainees were denied or received inadequate medical care.
+Other evidence later presented before the Trial Chamber suggests that Bosnian Muslim and/or Bosnian Croat detainees were denied or received inadequate medical care.

 • Betoniarka Factory in Sanski allegedly had no medical facilities for detainees